LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/CustomizedChatWindows/customized-chat-windows.md

 #### Monitored

-On a monitored flow, once a consumer enters a web page tagged with the LiveEngage Tag, a consumer session is created and monitored by the LiveEngage monitoring system.
+On a monitored flow, once a consumer enters a web page tagged with the Web Tag, a consumer session is created and monitored by the LiveEngage monitoring system.

 In order to trigger a customized window, an engagement with a dedicated API-based window should be created.
 Currently, this kind of window can be created manually by a LivePerson Administrator.

 Once an engagement is presented and clicked on by the consumer, the engagement will trigger the corresponding chat window.

 #### Unmonitored
-When the LiveEngage Tag is not part of the flow, retrieving an engagement is the responsibility of the Chat API-based window service, using the App Engagement API.
+When the Web Tag is not part of the flow, retrieving an engagement is the responsibility of the Chat API-based window service, using the App Engagement API.

 **Engagement retrieval**